eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/048-php_icons.md

 <!--context:php_icons-->

-The following is a list of icons representing different PHP elements which are displayed in the PHP Explorer view and in Content Assist lists:
+The following is a list of icons representing different PHP elements which are displayed in the Project Explorer view and in Content Assist lists:

 ### PHP Elements